jhan0317/sys6018-competition-blogger-characteristics/README.txt

 # Code
 # new_blog_script.py: Reads in the raw dataset and conducts basic text analysis
 # data_cleaning.py: Reads in the raw dataset and conducts data prepocessing
+# text_mining.py: Reads in the raw dataset, aggregates the dataset and conducts basic text cleaning
-# tfidf.R: Reads in the raw dataset and calculates the term frequency-inverse document frequency
+# tfidf.R: Reads in the cleaned text and calculates the term frequency-inverse document frequency
 # linear_model.py: Reads in the cleaned data and tfidf data.
 Builds the final model

 # Final_submission
-# blog_result_1008_v4.csv: the result with best score
+# blog_result_1009_V4.csv: the result with best score